 The first time I received the good news of my business loan approval I was ecstatic.
 I was cash-strapped, and I knew that the newly acquired funds would help me achieve my goals.
 When signing the loan agreement form, my mind was racing with the possibilities ahead of my venture.
 But I had made one mistake: there was no plan for exactly what to do with the finances.
 This is a common mistake among new entrepreneurs.
+Along with other possibly common errors such as not researching commercial loans in florida, or commercial loans more relevant to your business’s local area if it is more preferable.
 To avoid such blunders, there are a few rules we must follow when financing our companies.

 It is good to be wary of how much debt we are getting into to finance our enterprises.
 Nevertheless, undervaluing the overall cost of a business project can leave us in a severe cash crunch.
 While our firm may not go bankrupt, unexpected expenses might crop up and force us to convert assets into liquid cash.
 When borrowing, let us apply for enough cash to cover all project costs plus unpredictable contingencies.
 It helps to plan a cash flow for each project stage, including both pessimistic and optimistic cases.
 To manage the project and the costs, it might be beneficial for companies to use spreadsheet software to keep track of all costs.
 Perhaps the software from Prosymmetry could be helpful.